Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 - Except as otherwise provided by Section 160.510, if more than one man is identified by genetic testing as the possible father of the child, the court shall order each man to submit to further genetic testing to remember the genetic father.

 § 160.508.
 Genetic Testing When All Individuals Not Available

-(a) Subject to Subsection (b), if a genetic testing specimen for good cause and under circumstances the court considers to be just is not available from a man who may be the father of a child, a court may order the following individuals to submit specimens for genetic testing:
+(a) Subject to Subsection (b), if a genetic testing specimen for a good cause and under the circumstances the court considers to be is not available from a man who may be the father of a child, a court may order the following individuals to submit specimens for genetic testing: